10 Deadliest And Strongest Animals In The Ocean

 Strongest Animals In The Ocean

 The killer whale or the Orca are the true rulers of the ocean.
-They are the deadliest and strongest animals in the ocean.
+They are the deadliest and strongest animals in the sea.
 Killer whales are apex predators, which means they have no natural predators.
 They hunt and kill other sharks as well.

 This beautiful-looking creature will prey on almost any animal they find either in the sea or even in the air over the water.
 Killer whales are the largest species of the oceanic dolphin family.